katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 ```
 __ANSWER__: The problem is that we cannot translate from English into other languages.
 How to solve it - I do not know at this moment.

-## _Question 7_

-According to Strunk and White's Elements of Style, the word however, used at the start of a sentence, means "in whatever way" or "to whatever extent", and not "nevertheless".
+__Question 7__: According to Strunk and White's Elements of Style, the word however, used at the start of a sentence, means "in whatever way" or "to whatever extent", and not "nevertheless".
 They give this example of correct usage: However you advise him, he will probably do as he thinks best. (http://www.bartleby.com/141/strunk3.html) Use the concordance tool to study actual usage of this word in the various texts we have been considering.
 See also the LanguageLog posting "Fossilized prejudices about 'however'" at http://itre.cis.upenn.edu/~myl/languagelog/archives/001913.html

 ```python
 from nltk.corpus import gutenberg